OI-wiki/i18n/docs/ds/queue.md

 Similarly, we can try simulating a double-ended queue with a stack, and it seems like we can easily extend the method of maintaining the queue.
 But if all elements in the stack are transferred each time, the time complexity of a single operation can easily degenerate to $O(m)$ .

-But what if we only use half of it?
+But what if we only use half of them?

 Such complexity is actually in constant level.
 Specifically, removing half refers to turning the half of a stack near the bottom of the stack upside down and putting it into another stack.
 In other words, the stack must be implemented to support such operations.